 Police asked the public to provide information on the suspects after publishing their pictures and names.
 They were described as residents of the village of Rummanah near Jenin in the occupied West Bank.

 Israel's Defence Minister Benny Gantz announced measures to stop them escaping.

-The dead were identified by Israeli media as Yonatan Habakuk, 44, and Boaz Gol, 49, both from Elad, and Oren Ben Yiftah, a 35-year-old from the central city of Lod.
+The Israeli prime minister's office identified the three dead as Yonatan Habakuk, 44, and Boaz Gol, 49, both from Elad, as well as Ben Yiftah.

 The majority of Elad's 50,000 residents are members of Israel's ultra-Orthodox Jewish community, known as haredim.

 Gantz announced a closure of the West Bank -- in place for the anniversary -- would remain in force through Sunday.

 Prior to Thursday's incident, a string of attacks since March 22 had killed 15 people, including an Arab-Israeli police officer and two Ukrainians, in separate attacks inside Israel.

 Two of the deadly attacks were carried out in the Tel Aviv area by Palestinians.

 A total of 27 Palestinians and three Israeli Arabs have died during the same period, among them perpetrators of attacks and those killed by Israeli security forces in West Bank operations.

 Israeli Foreign Minister Yair Lapid said 'the joy of independence day had been interrupted in an instant'.